locally grown food

 Every Other Week:

-Rocky Mountain House: Pickup at Taimi Soil Projects, North Taimi Road, once per month on Friday from 9:30-12:00 am (first of month) and in the parking lot of Lou Soppit Community Centre (4733 54th Ave) on Friday from 5-6 pm once per month (middle of month).
-Next dates are February 6 at Taimi Soil Projects and February 20 at Lou Soppit Community Centre.
+Rocky Mountain House: Pickup at Taimi Soil Projects, North Taimi Road, once per month on Friday from 9:30-12:00 am (first of month) and at the parking lot of Lou Soppit Community Centre middle of the month.
+Next dates are Friday, May 6 from 9:30 - noon Taimi Soil Projects and May 20 from noon - 1 pm at Lou Soppit Community Centre.
+Dates in June are June 3 and 17.

 Please email us at (email@example.com) if you have any questions or need a map.